pact2024/pact2024.github.io/_includes/call_for_papers.md

 * Neuromorphic computing both as an application for and a tool applied to architectures and compilers
 * Quantum computing architectures and compilers.

+In addition to the regular research papers, PACT 2024 has a special category of papers called “tools and practical experience” (TPE).
+Such papers are subject to the same page length guidelines and will be reviewed by the same Program Committee.
+TPE papers focus on applicability (such as traditional methods employed in emerging fields), exposing challenges and experiences the industry is facing as an opportunity to steer the research.
+A TPE paper must clearly explain its functionality, provide a summary about the practice experience with realistic case studies, and describe all the supporting artifacts available (if relevant).
+The selection criteria are:

+* Originality: Papers should present PACT-related technologies applied to real-world problems with scope or characteristics that set them apart from previous solutions.
+* Usability: The presented Tools or compilers should have broad usage or applicability.
+They are expected to assist in PACT-related research, or could be extended to investigate or demonstrate new technologies.
+If significant components are not yet implemented, the paper will not be considered.
+* Documentation: The tool or compiler should be presented on a web-site giving documentation and further information about the tool.
+* Benchmark Repository: A suite of benchmarks for testing should be provided.
+* Availability: Preferences will be given to tools or compilers that are freely available (at either the source or binary level).
+Exceptions may be made for industry and commercial tools that cannot be made publicly available for business reasons.
+* Foundations: Papers should incorporate the principles underpinning Parallel Architectures and Compilation Techniques (PACT).
+However, a thorough discussion of theoretical foundations is not required; a summary of such should suffice.

 ## Submitting your work

 Paper submissions are due ~~**April 1, 2023**~~ **April 15, 2023** by posting on the conference [submission site](https://pact23.hotcrp.com/).
 Please make sure that your paper satisfies all the following requirements before being submitted.
 Submissions not adhering to these submission guidelines will be rejected by the submission system and/or subject to an administrative rejection.